 Continuing Education Activity

 Acne conglobata is a rare but severe form of acne.
 It usually presents with deep burrowing abscesses that interconnect with each other.
 Scar formation and disfigurement are common with this type of acne.
-This activity reviews the etiology, epidemiology, evaluation, and management of acne conglobata and highlights the importance of a well-coordinated interprofessional team in caring for patients affected by this condition.
+This activity reviews the evaluation and management of acne conglobata and highlights the role of the interprofessional team in evaluating and improving care for patients with this condition.

 - Describe how acne conglobata differs from acne fulminans.

 - Outline the treatment of choice for acne conglobata.

 - Identify strategies that interprofessional team members can utilize to improve evaluation, management, and counseling for patients with acne conglobata.